 Some people still believe that RoSPA playground inspections are in some way different to those conducted by the Play Inspection Company – but the reality is that there is no difference, apart from the different report layouts used by each company.

-‘RoSPA’, otherwise known as Playground Safety Ltd, are a privately run company just like the Play Inspection Company.
-Both RoSPA and The Play Inspection Company only use RPII inspectors, professionals who are qualified to an Annual Level by the Register of Playground Inspectors.
+The organisation that conducts playground inspections under the ‘RoSPA’ banner are otherwise known as Playground Safety Ltd and are a privately run company just like the Play Inspection Company.
+Both ‘RoSPA’ and The Play Inspection Company only use RPII inspectors, professionals who are qualified to an Annual Level by the Register of Playground Inspectors.

-There are only 4 people qualified to examine to an Annual Level by the RPII, and our Company Director, Keith Dalton takes 1 of these positions.
-As a result, many of the current RoSPA inspectors would have been examined by Keith over the years, and as ‘RoSPA’ also have one Annual Examiner, this situation also works the other way round.
-Therefore, whether you choose to work with us, or select RoSPA playground inspections, you’ll receive the same great service and attention to detail during your play area safety inspection.
+There are only 4 people qualified to examine inspectors to an Annual Level by the RPII, and our Company Directors, Jon & Keith Dalton take 2 of these positions.
+As a result, many of the current RoSPA inspectors may have been examined by us over the years, and as ‘RoSPA’ also have one Annual Examiner, vice versa.

 In order to carry out Annual and Post Installation Inspections, you should only use RPII inspectors who are qualified to an ‘Annual’ Level.